irondrive/andromeda-server/README.md

 ### Upgrading
 When the code being run does not match the version stored in the database, running `core upgrade` is required.
 This will automatically update all apps.
 Apps can also have their `(myapp) upgrade` command run separately if supported.
 Hint: `./andromeda-server core usage | grep upgrade`.

 The upgrade command is allowed by any user on any interface when required, so it is recommend to have public web access disabled during upgrades.
+It can also be permanently disabled for HTTP by adding `define('HTTPINSTALL',false)` to `a2init.php`.

 # License